-- Responsibility for implementing this policy rests with ITS.
-ITS is responsible for designing, configuring, installing, maintaining, and troubleshooting the University of lowa wireless service. - 2.
+- 1. Responsibility for implementing this policy rests with ITS.
+ITS is responsible for designing, configuring, installing, maintaining, and troubleshooting the University of Iowa wireless service. - 2.
 ITS will maintain a written description of the current wireless data networking implementation in the form of a service description.
 This will include device requirements for accessing the network, and information regarding procedures to obtain authorization for the deployment of user supplied wireless equipment.
-This documentation will be available on the ITS Help Desk web site, at http://its.ssiu.ac.in/wireless - ITS will utilize central funding to provide a basic level of wireless service in libraries and many common areas.
+This documentation will be available on the ITS Help Desk web site, at http://its.ssiu.ac.in/wireless - 3.
+ITS will utilize central funding to provide a basic level of wireless service in libraries and many common areas.
 Wireless service expansion will typically be funded by the college, department, or unit requesting it. - 4.
-ITS will provide a mechanism for procuring Guest ID's authorized to use the wireless service.
+ITS will provide a mechanism for procuring Guest ID's authorized to use the wireless service. - 5.
+ITS is authorized to monitor/detect implementation of unauthorized devices.
+ITS reserves the right to remove and/or disable wireless.